cfpb/design-system/docs/pages/links.md

           <p>Here's the <a href="#">default link style</a>.
 For reference, here's the <a href="#" class="hover">hover link style</a>.
 Train your eyes on the <a href="#" class="focus">focused link style</a>.
 Jump to the <a href="#" class="active">active link style</a>.
 We’ve all been to the <a href="#" class="visited">visited link style</a>.</p>
-        variation_description: >+
-          Inline links should be regular weight if inline with other text (e.g., within a paragraph like this one).
+        variation_description: Inline links are regular weight and appear within the text flow.
+They are regular weight and are used within paragraph of text.

-        variation_name: Inline links
+        variation_name: Inline link
-        variation_implementation: ''
+        variation_implementation: "Links that appear in body text (`p`), link lists (`li`), or definitions (`dd`) are automatically underlined.
+To enable underlines elsewhere, e.g. to underline links in a `nav` element, simply add a `border-bottom-width: 1px;` to the link."
         variation_specs: >-
           [Color variables for
           links](https://cfpb.github.io/design-system/development/variables#typography-1)